St. Clair Drake: Career as an academic

 From 1932 to 1933, Drake was on the faculty of the Christiansburg Institute, an African-American trade high school in Christiansburg, Virginia.
 At the Christiansburg Institute, he taught a variety of subjects, coached soccer, led chapel prayer, and began to write professionally.
 During this time Drake continued pursuing his interests in academic and social justice pursuits at Pendle Hill, a Quaker retreat and graduate center.

 Drake worked as an instructor at Dillard University in New Orleans from 1935 to 1937.
 In 1935, Drake also joined a research team led by Allison Davis, a former colleague from Howard University.
 The anthropological research explored the caste system of the American south, and they later published their observations in the book Deep South: A Social Anthropological Study of Caste and Class.
 Drake was moved by the potential that social science could have in racial causes, and ultimately followed Davis to study anthropology as a doctoral student at the University of Chicago.
 During the late 1930s in Chicago, Drake worked as the assistant director for the Illinois State Commission on the Condition of the Urban Colored Population, and conducted research in churches serving Chicago's black community.
 He returned briefly to Dillard in 1940 to work as an assistant professor, but was dismissed in the following year for supporting a student strike, and subsequently returned to his studies at Chicago.
+At the outset of World War II, as a graduate student in Chicago, he led an organization called Conscientious Objectors Against Jim Crow that urged African-Americans draftees to claim conscientious objector status on the basis of their opposition to segregation and discrimination in the armed forces.